NVIDIA-Omniverse/kit-extension-sample-scatter/exts/omni.example.ui_scatter_tool/Tutorial/Scatter_Tool_Guide.md

                 yield (result, id)
 ```

-`scatter.py` is where you can adjust to create different types scatters, such as scatter on the geometry or a scatter that uses texture.
+`scatter.py` is where you can adjust to create different types of scatters, such as scatter on the geometry or a scatter that uses texture.

 ## Step 5: (Optional) command.py